bomberstudios/artboard-manager/README.md

 ![](https://user-images.githubusercontent.com/3832/28533105-3a1586ca-709c-11e7-8544-87d2bb0ad4f1.gif)

-It’s still a work in progress (for one, it doesn’t even have an easy way to change the config…) but it’ll get better 🤞.
+It’s still a work in progress (the plugin is optimised for iPhone-sized Artboards, and it doesn’t even have an easy way to change the config…) but it’ll get better 🤞.

 ## Installation